withabubaker/LHL-SQL-Project/README.md

 ## Results
 - USA has the biggest market by far, 92% of the revenues generated from USA.
 - No clear pattern between time spent on site by the visitor and revenues.
+- 28% of the revenues generated in Dec and Jan (holidays seasons)
-- Overall, the revenues generated from North American and Europe
+- Overall, the revenues generated from North American and Europe.

 ## Challenges
 - No clear description of the data provided, not clear how total revenues are calculated.